smrmaheshkumar/Devops_Interview_Questions_DeekshithSN/Devops_mock_interview_1.md

 6. what are the settings you need to do before running mvn deploy?

 7. why maven takes much time for 1st execution and from 2nd execution it will take less time?

+   For the first time it will download all the dependencies we have mentioned and will place it in .m2 \
+   For the second time if you run again it will refer from .m2 so it will take very less time

 Unix and Shell Scripting
 --------------------------------------------------------------------------------------------------------